 - Use larger blocks as the basis of substitution.
 Rather than substituting one letter at a time, substitute 64 bits at a time, or 128 bits. - Leads to block ciphers such as DES & AES.

-- Use different substitutions to get rid of frequency features. - Leads to polyalphabetical substituion ciphers - Stream ciphers
+- Use different substitutions to get rid of frequency features. - Leads to polyalphabetical substituion ciphers, and to stream ciphers such as RC4

 Towards the Polyalphabetic Substitution Ciphers